 Official MySpace page: http://myspace.com/humandisorderon

 Local Info: As I mentioned in my Phatstick profile, Jason Taillefer and Joe LaVergne were born and raised in Sault Ste.
 Marie, where they played in various local bands in the 1980s and early 1990s!
 You may recognize Jason from his work in Alyster and Scrooge, for example.
 Both moved to the Niagara Falls area in the early 1990s to further their musical career, where they eventually both found their way into Human Disorder in 1994.
 In 1999, the pair formed Phatstick, and have since relocated to St. Catharines.
 Though neither Jason or Joe live in Sault Ste.
-Marie anymore, they were known to come back home for the occasional Phatstick concert until that band's demise in 2012
+Marie anymore, they were known to come back home for the occasional Phatstick concert, so take note of that in case they come back north!

 Band Bio: Human Disorder was formed in 1994 by guitarist Tim "TbOnZ" Letkemann and Joe LaVergne, eventually acquiring the services of Jason Taillefer on vocals and guitar and Keith Gillam (Jason and Joe's future Phatstick bandmate) on bass.
 The quartet played numerous gigs in the Niagara Falls area in the mid-1990s, recording their debut album "Twisted Sane" in 1995, before independently releasing it in October 1996.
 After it's release, St. Catharines' based Blue Summit Records (now Stumble Records) signed Human Disorder under the Ruptured Discs imprint.
 In the late 1990s, the band was joined by vocalist Scott Bowen, and recorded their second and final CD, "Ugly Modern Aggression", which was released in 1999.
 The band toured all over Canada and The United States in support of the album, and the success of "U.M.A." helped get Human Disorder into the top 50 on FMQB's "Top 100 Metal Bands" list in 1999!
 The band broke up the next year, playing their final show on April 30th, 2000.
 Jason, Joe, and Keith went on to form Phatstick, while Tim and Keith launched the industrial metal band InterVenom.
 In their heyday, Human Disorder did play in Sault Ontario, which I bet would have been awesome!